-Pharmacy Knowledge: Graduates will acquire adequate scientific and basic knowledge regarding fundamental concepts of pharmacy profession including pharmaceutical sciences i.e. Pharmaceutical chemistry including analytical and drug synthesis, Pharmaceutics including Cosmetics & Biotechnology, Pharmacognosy & Phytochemistry, Pharmacology, Anatomy & pathophysiology, Biochemistry, Food & Nutraceuticals as per the need of pharmaceutical industry and profession.
-Students will learn about biomedical sciences, behavioral, social, administrative pharmacy sciences and manufacturing practices and would be able to handle drugs safely and ensure the rationale use of drugs.
+Pharmacy Knowledge: Graduates will acquire adequate scientific and basic knowledge regarding fundamental concepts of the pharmacy profession including pharmaceutical sciences i.e., pharmaceutical chemistry including analytical and drug synthesis, Pharmaceutics including Cosmetics & Biotechnology, Pharmacognosy Phytochemistry, Pharmacology, Anatomy & pathophysiology, Biochemistry, Food Nutraceuticals as per the need of pharmaceutical industry and profession.
+Students will learn about biomedical sciences, behavioral, social, administrative pharmacy sciences, and manufacturing practices and would be able to handle drugs safely and ensure the rational use of drugs.

-Planning Abilities: Graduates will demonstrate effective planning abilities to implement and organize work including time management, human resource management & amp; development, delegation skills and organizational skills.
+Planning Abilities: Graduates will demonstrate effective planning abilities to implement and organize work including time management, human resource management & amp; development, delegation skills, and organizational skills.

-Modern tool usage: Graduates will be able to handle the modern instruments/equipments, to use the advanced techniques and use the knowledge of mathematics and computers for quality control of drugs, drug analysis and drug research.
+Modern tool usage: : Graduates will be able to handle the modern instruments/types of equipment, use the advanced techniques, and use the knowledge of mathematics and computers for quality control of drugs, drug analysis, and drug research.

 Leadership skills: Graduates will have good managerial skills and entrepreneurship abilities.
 They shall assume participatory roles as responsible citizens and leadership skills to facilitate improvement in health and well-being.

-Professional Identity: Graduates will have the ability to understand, analyze and communicate the value of their professional roles in the society (e.g. health care professionals, promoters of public health, educators, managers, employers, employees) and to uplift the value of pharmacy profession in the society.
+Professional Identity: Graduates will have the ability to understand, analyze and communicate the value of their professional roles in society (e.g., health care professionals, promoters of public health, educators, managers, employers, employees) and to uplift the value of the pharmacy profession in the society.

-Pharmaceutical Ethics: Graduates will be aware of various regulatory, ethical and legal aspects of pharmacy profession.
+Pharmaceutical Ethics: : Graduates will be aware of various regulatory, ethical, and legal aspects of the pharmacy profession.
 They should be able to understand and implement personal values and ethical values in the professional and social contexts.

-Communication: Graduates will demonstrate the ability to communicate effectively by oral, written and graphical manner.
+Communication: : Graduates will demonstrate the ability to communicate effectively in an oral, written, and graphical manner.
 They should be able to comprehend and write effective reports, make effective presentations and documentation, and give and receive clear instructions.